 - Take a deep breath and slowly push yourself up like how you would when you do a pushup.
 Ensure that your body is in a straight line from your heels to your head.
 Your wrists must be directly under your shoulders.

-- Look at the floor and stay in the pose for
+- Look at the floor and stay in the pose for 10–20 seconds.
+While in the pose, contract your abdominal muscles toward your spine.

 - Lower yourself down to the floor slowly, and rest for a few breaths.